MIC-DKFZ/HD-BET/readme.md

 #HD-BET

 This repository provides easy to use access to our recently published HD-BET brain extraction tool.
-HD-BET is he result of a joint project between the Department of Neuroradiology of the Heidelberg University Medical Center and the Division of Medical Image Computing of the German Cancer Research Center.
+HD-BET is the result of a joint project between the Department of Neuroradiology at the Heidelberg University Medical Center and the Division of Medical Image Computing at the German Cancer Research Center.

-ADVANTAGES OF HD-BET
+Compared to other commonly used brain extraction tools, HD-BET has some significant advantages:
+- HD-BET can run brain extraction on the most commom MRI sequences natively and is not restricted to T1w!
+It was trained with T1w, T1w with contrast enhancement, T2w and FLAIR sequences.
+Other MRI sequences may work as well (just give it a try!)
+- it was designed to be robust with respect to brain tumors, lesions and resection cavities
+- it is very fast on GPU with <10s run time per MRI sequence.
+Even on CPU it is not slower than other commonly used tools

 ##Installation Instructions